Personalised care for people living with cancer

 - receive the information they need to begin supported self-management.

-The NHS's Quality and Outcomes Framework (QOF) requires primary care professionals to carry out a CCR within six months of a patient's cancer diagnosis.
+The Quality and Outcomes Framework (QOF) requires primary care professionals to carry out a CCR at the time of a patient's diagnosis (within 3 months) and after a patient has received acute treatment (within 12 months).

 Sharing information helps people living with cancer, their family and friends get the support they need before, during and after cancer treatment.
 You can share it in many ways, such as at an event, a clinic or virtually to ensure people are fully supported.